tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Critics have argued that Tenderloin is not decentralized, and one can distinguish and target leadership, launching a DDoS attack against them , sniffling the progression of the chain.
 Although Sentry Architecture in Tendermint has been implemented, the argument on the degree of decentralization is still questionable.

-## <a name="h-Permissionless-Blockchains"> </a>Permissionless Blockchains
+## <a name="h-Permissionless-Block-Chains"> </a>Permissionless Block Chains

-BFT protocols face several limitations when utilized in permission-less blockchains as they do not scale well with the number of participants resulting in performance deterioration for the targeted network sizes and as they re not well established in this setting, they are prone security issues, e.g. Sybil attacks.
+BFT protocols face several limitations when utilized in permission-less block chains as they do not scale well with the number of participants resulting in performance deterioration for the targeted network sizes and as they re not well established in this setting, they are prone security issues, e.g. Sybil attacks.
 Currently, there are approaches that attempt to circumvent or solve this problem. [[9]]

 ### <a name="h-Paxos"> </a>Paxos